How To Find the Best Kik Chat Rooms

-There’s no shortage of messaging platforms available to use in 2017.
-While the early 2000s were dominated by the like of AOL Instant Messenger (AIM) and Google Talk (GChat), the rise of the smartphone as our main interface to contact other people brought along new applications with mobile-focused features.
-While iMessage remains the main way to speak to other iOS users and both Facebook Messenger and WhatsApp allow friends to contact each other regardless of whether they’re using iOS or Android.
-Apps like Slack and Discord allow specific audiences to work together and communicate while remaining in their specific niche (business and gaming, respectively).
+There’s no shortage of messaging platforms available to use in 2018.
+While the early 2000s were dominated by the likes of AOL Instant Messenger (AIM) and Google Talk (GChat), the rise of the smartphone as our main interface to contact other people brought along new applications with mobile-focused features.
+For the time being, iMessage remains the main way to speak to other iOS users and both Facebook Messenger and WhatsApp allow friends to contact each other regardless of whether they’re using iOS or Android.
+Apps like Slack and Discord allow specific audiences to work together and communicate while remaining in their specific niches (business and gaming, respectively).
 Even social network apps like Twitter have a built-in chat interface, and dating apps like Tinder allow you to meet and chat with potential romantic partners.
-It seems like there’s no shortage of ways to communicate with your phone, but what if you want to meet new people with similar interests?
+It seems like there’s no shortage of ways to communicate with other people through your phone, but what if you want to meet new people with similar interests?

-There’s plenty of options for meeting new people, including the aforementioned Discord servers and assorted IRC chat rooms if you can find the right community, but Kik has been a popular choice for users since it was unveiled in 2010.
-It’s easy to stay anonymous on the platform, making it great for simply chatting with people you don’t know in person, and since the app is well made, it includes plenty of features that can be considered must-haves in 2017.
-The interface is modern and clean, the app supports group chats and chat rooms, and the addition of video chat makes it easy to meet people face to face, whether they live down the street or thousands of miles away.
+There are plenty of options for meeting new people, including the aforementioned Discord servers and assorted IRC chat rooms if you can find the right community, but Kik has been a popular choice for users ever since it was unveiled in 2010.
+It’s easy to stay anonymous on the platform, making it great for simply chatting with people you don’t know in person, and since the app is well made, it includes plenty of features that can be considered must-haves in 2018.
+The interface is modern and clean, the app supports group chats and chat rooms, and the addition of video chatting makes it easy to meet people face to face, whether they live down the street or thousands of miles away.

 Who Kik is For